 With so many sales pipeline metrics to choose from, how do you determine the right ones for your business?

 Fortunately, we reached out to 40+ experts and asked them which pipeline metrics they consider the most important when measuring marketing and sales efficiency and have shortlisted their suggestions below.

 So, for this article, we’ll discuss.

-Simply put, the sales pipeline gives you visibility into the customer journey and allows you to observe how leads move from one stage to the next.
+The purpose of your sales pipeline is to give you visibility into the customer journey and observe how leads move from one stage to the next.

 “By understanding your customer’s most recent spending patterns, you can utilise that data to construct more targeted marketing and sales strategies, ensuring that you are meeting your customer’s needs,” says Jordan Dwayne, CEO and Founder at 6 Ice.

 Sales pipeline stages tend to differ across industries.
 Low-value items have relatively short sales cycles, unlike consultative, high-ticket services that require more effort and time to convert opportunities into a deal.

 All things considered, each sales pipeline should at least follow the basic steps, where the buyer advances from awareness to consideration to decision which should resemble something like this:

 Attract the interest of your target audience through the use of social media, paid search and other promotional activities.